February 28, 2018

 FR: Cynthia Señeriz, Director, Human Resources

-RE: FY 2016-17 Performance Evaluations for Policy-Covered Staff
+RE: FY 2017-18 Performance Evaluations for Policy-Covered Staff

-- Be prepared to submit a copy of the completed performance evaluation form to Human Resources upon request.
+Be prepared to submit a copy of the completed performance evaluation form to Human Resources upon request.

-- The perception of fairness is enhanced where a process exists within departments and divisions to affirm that the standards used to rate performance are balanced and the criteria used to determine the top performers are consistent.
+Keep in mind the importance of fairness in the evaluation process as a key driver of employee engagement for our policy-covered staff.
+The perception of fairness is enhanced when: performance that needs improvement is addressed as readily as strong performance; a process exists to ensure that more than one level of management is reviewing the proposed performance rating, before the performance rating is shared with the employee; and a process exists within departments and divisions to affirm that the standards used to rate performance are balanced and the criteria used to determine the top performers are consistent.